mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 Can you see this?
 I want to ask you.
 I think so.

 (Transcriber’s Note: Presumably, the point of the above exchange is that these “other realms” aren’t “somewhere else” but rather are right here.
-In other words, we’re having a “psychic experience” all the time – it’s called “daily living.”
-Katagiri may be gesturing to indicate this, which doesn’t come across on the audio recording.)
+In other words, we’re having a “psychic experience” all the time, called “daily living.”
+Katagiri Roshi may be gesturing to indicate this, which doesn’t come across on the audio recording.)

 ##### 1:06:32